certbot/website/privacy/index.md

 EFF's Certbot Privacy Policy may change from time to time.
 However, any revised privacy policy will be consistent with EFF's mission.

+*Updated on April 2nd, 2020 to change Freenode IRC channel.*

 *Updated on October 25th, 2018 to reflect changes to IRC services used.*

 *Updated on June 23rd, 2017 to add additional IRC services.*